VladMalaxa/SDfR/Assignment6/green_object_detector/README.txt

-This package detects green objects in camera images and outputs their position and was created by Vlad Malaxa	-	s2726254
+This package detects green objects in camera images and outputs their position.
+Created by:
+Vlad Malaxa	-	s2726254
 Ricardo Díaz	-	s3681548